 3.3.
 Kiyomizu Temple: The Kyoto Temple Overlooking the City

-• Warning: This is one of Kyoto's most popular temples.
+- Warning: This is one of Kyoto's most popular temples.
 Therefore, it gets seriously overcrowded at peak times.
-My advise is to go early in the morning or late in the afternoon.
+My advice is to go early in the morning or late in the afternoon.
+Note that Kiyomizu-dera has undergone phased restoration work in recent years — check the official Kiyomizu-dera website before your visit for the latest information on any ongoing renovation that may affect your experience.

 3.4.
 Heian Jingu Shrine: Kyoto's Golden Age